Error-331/code_tests/docs/bible/links.md

 Be Opened - July 7 (The gospel opens a whole new world to us);

 Entering into Suffering - July 8 (We must also enter into the suffering of others and do all we can to help them; The thought of the suffering of those who will be damned in their sins should motivate us to preach the love of God in Christ);

+The Good Seed - July 9 (God can take our lack of ability, our nothingness, and multiply it to reach multitudes);

+The Sign of Jonah - July 10 (The gospel, and the message has the power to instantly transform any sinner);